mithunkumarc/learning-css-ui/position/ReadMe.md

               position: absolute;
             }

-            if you set top/bottom or left/right, it starts moving with respect to original/normal position of parent element. if there is no parent element, then body will be considered as parent element. so parent container plays important role. check if parent is a another element or screen(document body itself)
+            if you set top/bottom or left/right, it starts moving with respect to original/normal position of parent element(parent element position must be relative). if there is no parent element(with position relative), then body will be considered as parent element. so parent container plays important role(with position relative).
+            For absolute position, check whether there is a parent(with relative position) or screen(document body itself)

             .samplebox {
               height: 100px;